xjwllmsx/git-repo-migrator/README.md

    - If repo has a 'mirror remote', remove it, add Soft Serve as a remote, and add mirror tag

-   - If repo has 'origin' already, add Sof Serve as a mirror
+   - If repo has 'origin' already, add Soft Serve as a mirror

    - If repo has no remotes, add Soft Serve